Skip to main content

 Sometimes bladder cancer can recur (come back) after treatment.
 If your child is diagnosed with recurrent bladder cancer, your child's doctor will work with you to plan treatment.

-Side effects of treatment
+Side effects and late effects of cancer treatment

 Learn more about Side Effects of Cancer Treatment.

-Side effects from cancer treatment that begin after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include
+Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
+Late effects of cancer treatment may include:

 • physical problems